triggerdotdev/jsonhero-web/README.md

 # JSONHero

-JSON Hero is a beautiful JSON viewer for the web.
-Stop reading thousand-line JSON documents in your editor
+JSON Hero makes reading and understand JSON files easy by giving you a clean and beautiful UI packed with extra features.

 - View JSON any way you'd like: Column View, Tree View, Editor View, and more.
 - Automatically infers the contents of strings and provides useful previews
 - Creates an inferred JSON Schema that could be used to validate your JSON
 - Quickly scan related values to check for edge cases
+- Search your JSON files (both keys and values)
+- Keyboard accessible

 ![JSON Hero Screenshot](https://raw.githubusercontent.com/jsonhero-io/jsonhero-web/main/docs/images/main.png)